darul75/angular-awesome-slider/README.md

 Why
 -------------

-Original implementation provides very nice features but too much for my needs, this one is simplifyed.
+Original implementation provides very nice features but too much for my needs, this one just simplified.

 Source files were divided in several files, and not angular integrated.